polterguy/magic/backend/files/misc/common-startup-files/default.md

 - [prompt] is mandatory single sentence summary of completion
 - [completion] is mandatory and the actual training data

+### Search for training snippet

+The following function allows you to search for training snippets using VSS search.
+The distance is the similarity score using dot product, implying the smaller the number the closer match.

+___
+FUNCTION_INVOCATION[/misc/workflows/workflows/machine-learning/search-for-training-snippet.hl]:
+{
+  "type": "[STRING_VALUE]",
+  "query": "[STRING_VALUE]"
+}
+___

+Arguments;

+- [type] is mandatory name of machine learning type to search in
+- [query] is mandatory query to search for

 ### Update training snippet

 The following function allows you to update a training snippet given its ID.